 Ensure that you have plenty of potty pads in an area that is easily accessible to your dog.
 Do not move them a lot when he is learning to use them.

 While your dog is out of his crate, you should make frequent trips to the potty pads to ask if your pup needs to relieve himself.
 Depending on the age and bladder strength of your dog, this time will vary.
 With very young puppies, bringing them to the pee pads every 15 minutes is a good rule of thumb.

 When you bring your dog to the pad, use phrases such as “go potty” or “get busy” while he is relieving himself.
 This is useful so you can train him to relieve himself on command.
-Remember to reward him with a treat immediately afterwards, as well as lavish praise.
+Remember to reward him with a treat immediately afterward, as well as lavish praise.

 Making a Schedule and Sticking to It